KarlPurk/redux-decorators/readme.md

 export class CounterComponent {}
 ```

-In the above example we've used the `@Store('count')` decorator to register the
+In the above example we used the `@Store('count')` decorator to register the
 `CounterComponent` as a store observer.
-We've also registered the `count` property
+We also registered the `count` property
 with the store which means that any changes to the `count` property in the application
 state will be automatically pushed through to the `count` property of this
 component.

 Notice also the `dispatch()` method in the template.
-This is delegate method is
+This is method is
  provided by the `@Store()` decorator and can be used to easily dispatch an action.

 **boot.ts**